airdest/NB-Fixs/README.md

 https://discord.gg/HRT9Rh5x3R

-Here is a simple tutorial about how to use these scripts,and sorry for the bad english.
+Here is a simple tutorial about how to use these scripts, and sorry for the bad english.

 https://youtu.be/jh9hHZc7qsU

 # Notes
-1.The fixs may only work on NVDIA graphics,and may work on AMD gpu incorrectly.
+1.The fixs may only work on NVDIA graphics,and may work on AMD graphics incorrectly.

 2.Use these fixs may let you get banned for 30 days or forever, depends on luck.

-3.If any fix broke with version update ,please open an issue, thanks!
+3.If any fix or script broken with version update ,please open an issue, thanks!

-you can use script under vb_merge folder to merge FrameAnalysisDump Files ,and then import it into Blender by DarkStarSward's 3dmigoto blender plugin. and when you export it as vb format ,you need to use script under vb_split folder to split vb file to correct parts, so you can import it into game.
+you can use script under vb_merge folder to merge FrameAnalysisDump Files , and then import it into Blender by DarkStarSward's 3dmigoto blender plugin.

+and when you export it as vb format ,you need to use script under vb_split folder to split vb file to correct parts, so you can import it back into game.

 For convenience,  It's better to use GIMI version 3dmigoto ,so you can correctly import vb file into game.